totalspectrum/spin2cpp/README.md

 LIMITATIONS
 ===========

-There are a number of Spin features that are not supported yet,
+There are some Spin features that are not supported yet,
 including:

     COGINIT on a Spin method (PASM works)
     _FREE
     SPR
     _STACK
-    _XINFREQ

-There are probably many other features not supported yet!
+There are probably other features that do not work; if you find any, please report them so they can be fixed.

 The lexer and parser are different from the Parallax ones, so they may well report errors on code the Parallax compiler accepts.